daniele-rapagnani/melon/docs/docs/string.md

 ##  Accessing with ranges

-You can use index ranges to extract a portion of a string, much as you would with an [`Array`](array.md) value:
+You can use slicing to extract a portion of a string, much as you would with an [`Array`](array.md) value:

 ```js